OFFICE OF THE SELECTBOARD

 FY27 Budget Discussion

-The flow of reserve funds are first appropriated then approved by the town.
-Second, they are assessed by the incurred town expenses and are invoiced.
-Finally, the funds are transferred from the reserve to pay the bill.
-To make the budget vision clearer, Christofferson explained the build of the budget model and showed that reserve funds have been sectioned together versus scattered throughout as it made it difficult to see the activity.
-Reserve funds don’t always equal the associated expense amount.
+Reserve funds are first appropriated (in separate articles or within the overall budget) then approved by the town.
+The treasurer moves the funds into the reserve fund.
+When the town incurs expenses, the vendor invoices us.
+Then the funds are transferred from the reserve fund into the general fund to pay the bill.
+To make the budget report clearer, Christofferson showed that reserve funds have now been placed together versus scattered throughout the budget Excel file.
+She noted that reserve funds don’t always equal the associated expense amount.
+Tonight we are focusing on Reserve Funds.

-Resurfacing Highway Fund- FY26 was funded with a reduced $275k.
-Incoming resurfacing grants create surplus deficit timing issues as receiving the grant and completion of the project can be within multiple fiscal years.
-The current paving grant is $192k for a $240k project set to be completed December of 2027 and could potentially flow into FY28.
-In efforts to create a conservative budget, while also expecting state funding, Edwards proposed to fund this account with $200k for FY27 which is the cost of the Jacksonville Stage Road project along with the current balance of $25k.
+Resurfacing (Highway Reserve Fund 7460)– FY26 was funded at $275k.
+Incoming resurfacing grants create surplus/deficit timing issues as receiving the grant and completing the project can be within multiple fiscal years.
+The current paving grant is $192k for a $240k project set to be completed December of 2027.
+This could mean work and payment could happen in FY28.
+In efforts to create a conservative budget, while also expecting state funding, Edwards proposed to fund this account with $200k for FY27 which mostly covers the cost of the Jacksonville Stage Road project if we tap the current reserve fund balance of $25k.

-Bridge Reserve Fund- The current balance is just below $80k which is accrued from an ending balance in FY25 of $65k and an additional $15k added in FY26.
-After VTRANS representatives assessed the bridge on Route 112, it may require a 2 foot full wrap which costs around $600k.
-However, it may only need ledge bolts which cost around $100k.
+Bridge Construction Reserve Fund (6452)- The current balance is just below $80k. $15k was added in FY26.
+After VTRANS representatives assessed the bridge on Route 112, they felt it only needs ledge bolts and epoxy, which with possible engineering review might land around $100k.
 This will be put out to bid.
-Edwards suggested doubling the FY26 funded amount for FY27 to $30k as it will make the total fund amount $110k, allowing for the 10% overage over the estimate and expecting the repair to be $100k for the ledge bolts.
+Edwards suggested doubling the FY26 funded amount for FY27 to $30k as it will make the total reserve fund amount $110k, allowing for the 10% overage over the estimate.

-Reappraisal Fund- We are expecting a townwide reappraisal in FY27.
-The previous reappraisal was in FY21 and supposed to be completed every 5 years.
-The state contributes $5k.
+Reappraisal Reserve Fund (9300)- We are scheduled for a townwide reappraisal in FY27.
+The previous reappraisal was in FY21.
+The state contributes $5k annually.
 The current working balance for FY26 is $56k.
 The cost of the upcoming reappraisal is $44,700.
 The town could consider withholding their contribution of $5k.
-The cost will be covered with current funds and FY27 is funded at zero per lister memo.
+The cost will be covered with current funds and FY27 is funded at zero per the lister’s memo.

-Audit Reserve Fund- FY26 was funded with $28,500.
+(Audit) Accounting Services Reserve Fund – FY26 was funded at $28,500.
 The current balance is $17,890.
-The town should do annual audits as it reduces the cost.
-Edwards proposed to send out a bid for the audit however, may present a red flag as a change in auditors may not be best practice.
-FY27 will be funded with $10k to cover the FY25 audit deficit plus the FY26 audit estimate of $25k.
+Christofferson noted annual audits reduce costs (also note the discussion in the last meeting).
+Edwards suggested we send out a request for bids for future audits, however, Christofferson said this presents a red flag to auditors.
+FY27 will be funded with $10k to cover the FY25 audit amount under reserved in past years, plus the FY26 audit estimate of $25k.
+Total is $35,600.

 HEARING OF VISITORS